jassmin-herr09/google-books-api-cli/README.md

 Jest was used to create our tests.

 In order to run our tests, it is necessary to install Jest as a dev dependency using `npm i --save-dev jest` and inside our terminal run the following command: `npm test`

+# Code Formatter

+A prettier rc file was used to format code.

 ## Screenshot of App